servicecatalog/oscm-dockerbuild/README.md

 For example, if you want to use the VMware service controller, you need to export the vSphere certificate in PEM format, and copy it to the `/docker/config/certs` directory.
 Since the VMware service controller is running in the `oscm-app` container, a restart of this container is required. -->

-# Import local shell scripts for oscm-app-shell component
+# Import local shell scripts for the Shell integration software (oscm-app-shell)
-Oscm-app-shell component gives the user possibility to execute its own shell scripts when managing the subscriptions.
+Using the Shell integration software, you can execute your own shell scripts when managing subscriptions.

-These scripts can be defined in marketable service parameters an then referenced as a script located either inside or outside (e.g. external url) the docker host machine.
-To reference the script inside the docker host machine:
+Such scripts can be specified in marketable service parameters, and then referenced as a script located either inside or outside (e.g. external URL) the docker host.

+To reference a script located inside the docker host:

-* put it to `/docker/config/oscm-app/scripts` directory on your Docker host
+* Put it into the `/docker/config/oscm-app/scripts` directory on your docker host
-* define proper service parameter which must include only the script filename (without any path specified e.g. sample.sh)
+* Define a proper service parameter.
+It may only include the script filename (without any path specified e.g. sample.sh)
-* restart oscm-app container
+* Restart the oscm-app container

 # Start using OSCM
 Please refer to our [Getting Started](https://github.com/servicecatalog/oscm/wiki/Getting-Started) guide.